shumingpeh/python-boilerplate-template/README.md

 Prevent files/directory from being committed into VCS.

 ### .pre-commit-config.yaml
 List of pre commit hooks for code quality check.
-For `sb-git-hooks` to work, you need to install the hooks locally [following this guide](https://shopadmin.atlassian.net/wiki/spaces/DATA/pages/1283260417/Prevent+Secrets+from+Being+Committed+into+Git).
+Need to locally install the pre-commit hooks with `pre-commit install`

 ### Makefile
 It has few preconfigured target for basic code checking: